trealla-prolog/trealla-OLDv1/README.md

 load, is it in a module?

-Peirera benchmark3 (see *samples/broken/peirera.pl*), time in uSecs per iteration and smaller is better.
+Peirera benchmarks (see *samples/broken/peirera.pl*), time in uSecs per iteration and smaller is better.

 	----------------------|---------|-----------|--------------